 More change comes to Long Island related to grocery chains.
-King Kullen, an iconic supermarket chain on Long Island in business since 1930, was purchased by regional competitor Stop & Shop.
-Included in the deal are the remaining thirty two King Kullen stores, as well as five Wild by Nature natural food stores, and the corporate office in Bethpage, NY.
-The acquisition is currently expected to close during the first quarter of this year according to Stop & Shop officials.
+King Kullen, an iconic supermarket chain on Long Island in business since 1930, is being bought by regional competitor Stop & Shop.

 About the King Kullen Supermarket Chain

 In a release, Brian Cullen, co-president of King Kullen, stated that “In 1930, Michael J. Cullen opened the first King Kullen and ushered in the era of the great American supermarket.” and referred to the family-owned business as “part of the fabric of this island for 88 years.”